proptechnovator/fittrack-v2/README.md

 ### Setting FETCH Path
 We set the fetch request to a static path  https://localhost:5000, and the creates an issue with the deployment server.
 <pre><b>Resolution:</b>
+In order for the app to work on deployment, we needed to create an API and update all the fetch paths to this API We deployed a separate frontend to access to consume the API
 </pre>

 ## Future Updates